-I teach weekly lessons in piano, voice, saxophone, clarinet and trombone to young and old and everywhere in between, tailoring each lesson to the needs and abilities of the individual.
+I teach weekly lessons in piano, saxophone, clarinet and low brass to young and old and everywhere in between, tailoring each lesson to the needs and abilities of the individual.
 I pride myself in offering a caring and supportive environment and helping my students understand what makes practice perfect, always striving to balance high-quality education with fun!

 My grandson is really enjoying his lessons

 Really great instructor.
 Professional and spiritual which were a bonus.
 Structure lessons and lots of variety to develop musical talents

 My daughter loves her lessons and is very comfortable with mr c